YongoDavid/Demo-2024-Mar/README.md

 Still need to create an admin page for the client to be able to see the emails to those that have sent thier emails. or find a way too send email notifications. still done know what i will use to create this admin panel , mayne javascript or PHP ( meaning i will need too learn PHP) just to be able to finish this project.

+MARCH HAS FINALLY COME TO AN END , ANOTHER ANAMZIMG MONTH IN 2024 FOR BEING A DEVELOPER.
+CONSISTENCY IS KEY , AND THAT IS WHAT I AM ON.